Cybersecurity in the Cloud: Safer Than You Think [Podcast]

 On average, employees receive less than two hours of security training per year, according to the FPA study.

-Which feeds into the narrative that the biggest threat to your organization’s security is not cloud technology but the disconnect between security policy and employee training.
+Which feeds into the narrative that the biggest threat to your organization’s security is not cloud technology but the gap between security policy and employee training.

 Compliance in the Cloud